How to Upload More Files to NotebookLM? File Size and Upload Limits (2026)

 |---|---|---|---|---|

-When you hit your daily cap, NotebookLM blocks further use of that feature until the 24-hour reset kicks in.
-There is no way to pay for extra queries on the free plan.
+When you hit a daily cap, NotebookLM blocks that feature until the 24-hour reset.
+There is no way to buy extra queries on the free plan.

 Notebook Quantity Limits